Our Work / Stewardship

 These turtles are old souls; they generally live for 25-35 years, but have been known to survive to over 100 years old.
 They love to bask in the sun, but in the winter they enter a hibernation-like state known as brumation.

-sketch of Eastern box turtle
+Eastern box turtle

 Artwork courtesy of Britt Zuckerman, of Dirtworks Landscape Architecture P.C